 As we transition from summer into fall, I love brainstorming new recipes for a new season.
-I am not quite ready for pumpkin flavors but can almost always get on board with anything apple.
+I am not quite ready for pumpkin flavors but can almost always get on board with anything apple, like these apple hand pies.
 The fresh cocktail recipe will be equally at home now, at a Halloween party, or on your Thanksgiving table.
 While we are all still social distancing, fun recipes like this are an easy way to welcome the autumn season right from the comfort of home.

-What kind of wine is best for sangria?
+What kind of wine is best for apple cider sangria?

 For this apple cider sangria, you’ll want to make sure the dry white wine that is fairly acidic – I would avoid something like a Chardonnay as that will be too sweet when combined with the cider.
 A dry Pinot Grigio would work, but my personal favorite is Grüner Veltliner, as it already has notes of apple which pair wonderfully here.
 If you live near Trader Joe’s, they have it!
 If you’re not used to buying different types of wine, I’d recommend asking an associate at Total Wine or Wine & Sprits if they have recommendations.

 How far in advance should sangria be made?

 For the best flavor results, it’s best to let this cocktail sit for a couple of hours before serving.
 I do offer a single-serve option below, which honestly is still delicious and does not require any rest time.

 I hope you enjoy this Apple Cider Sangria!
 If you’re looking for more cocktail recipes, try one of these next: